 Ease – Earlier I used to take measurement according to how much loose or tight I want the dress to be.
 Since then I have learned that this is absolutely the wrong way.
 Since then I have learned about ease too.

 You should be taking the measurement correctly, then adding ease to the pattern according to how much ease you want.
 Very loose, slightly loose, fitted, tight – options are many.
 If you are measuring someone else, as soon as you have taken the measurement of a person, inquire about what ease they need for this particular garment.
 Write it down.
-A minimum of 2 inches is needed for comfort.
+A minimum of 2 inches is needed for comfort, as I have added in the bodice pattern here .
 This is my opinion and very much dependent on personal preference.

 Deciding on ease also would depend on lots of elements like their age, cultural background etc.